 Our assessments include using one-on-one, real-time school and school bus crisis simulations using various video and audio scenarios.
 For consistency, these simulations are run after participants have seen a control video to explain what they are being asked to do.

-Once this step is completed, our analysts run a series of audio and video school and school bus crisis simulations in real-time fashion.
+Once this step is completed, our analysts run a series of audio and video school and school bus crisis simulations in a real-time fashion.
 These scenarios are conducted just like the “Shoot-Don’t Shoot” cases that have been successfully used to gauge the ability of police officers to make sound use-of-force decisions for nearly 40 years.
 For scoring purposes, we allow participants 30 seconds to verbally respond in each scenario, while our analysts document and score them.

 This individual data is then used to develop both “pass rates” and “fail rates” for different life-saving action steps for each situation.
 The simulation results are revealing, and increasingly, the responses can be quite troubling.
 These scenarios provide a far more accurate means to evaluate how employees are likely to react, in contrast to how we might assume they will react.